commercelayer/commercelayer-docs-resources/voids/object.md

 ---
-description: A void object is returned as part of the response body of each successful list or retrieve API call.
+description: A comprehensive list of the void resource's attributes and relationships.
 ---

 # The void object

+A void object is returned as part of the response body of each successful list or retrieve API call.

+## Fields

 | Field          | Type     | Description                                  |
 | -------------- | -------- | -------------------------------------------- |